Horace Capron: Japan

-Final period
+Later life

-After his time in Japan, Capron continued his contacts with the country, including acting as a purchasing agent for livestock and military equipment, and selling his house on N Street in Washington, D.C. to be the site of Japan's first Embassy.
+After his time in Japan, Capron continued his contacts with the country, including acting as a purchasing agent for livestock and military equipment, and selling his house on N Street in Washington, D.C. to be the site of Japan's first embassy.
 He was also engaged in writing his memoirs during this period.

 Capron attended the dedication of the Washington Monument on February 21, 1885.
 The extreme cold of the day, recorded at 12° Fahrenheit (−11° Celsius), was too much for the 80-year-old Horace Capron; he suffered a stroke, and died the following day.
 He is buried in Oak Hill Cemetery in Georgetown, Washington, D.C.

 During his period in Japan, Capron amassed a large collection of Japanese art and antiques.
 After his death, his widow Margaret sold the collection to the Smithsonian, where it became one of the foundations of the Smithsonian's Asian collection.